-The United States is the world’s most reliable choice of high quality wheat for every need, with unmatched service and value.
-The U.S. wheat store is always open and our customers can depend on the integrity of our supply chain, the quality of U.S. wheat and our unmatched reliability as a supplier, because prices are transparent and honored; quality is assured; government intervention is banned; and unmatched trade servicing and technical support.
+The United States is the world’s most reliable choice of high-quality milling wheat, with unmatched service and value.
+The U.S. wheat store is always open, and our customers can depend on the integrity of our supply chain, the quality of U.S. wheat and our unmatched reliability as a supplier because prices are transparent and honored; quality is assured; government intervention is banned; and U.S. Wheat Associates provides trade servicing and technical support.

-Click here or below to interact with a map of U.S. wheat production by class and how it is transported to export terminals.
+Click here to interact with a map of U.S. wheat production by class and how it is transported to export terminals.

-The U.S. wheat store is always open: U.S. farmers overcome significant risk every year to meet domestic wheat demand and still provide half their crop for export markets.
+The U.S. wheat store is always open: U.S. farmers overcome significant risks every year to meet domestic wheat demand and still provide about half their crop for export markets.
 Farmers and commercial warehouses can store and efficiently transport wheat in top condition to meet overseas demand.

-Wheat is grown or harvested every month of the year in the United States in 42 of the 50 states.
-U.S. agricultural areas differ dramatically in topography, soils and climate so the kind of wheat grown varies widely by region.
+Wheat is grown or harvested every month of the year in 42 of the 50 U.S. states.
+U.S. agricultural areas differ dramatically in topography, soils and climate, so the wheat grown varies widely by region.
 Thus, an importer or domestic miller should select the appropriate class with the correct quality specifications to obtain the wheat they need.

 USW encourages wheat buyers to make their first point of contact with their local USW office.
-Our experienced staff and consultants are prepared to help buyers before, during and after the sale, for exceptional value and service.
+Our experienced staff and consultants are prepared to help buyers before, during and after the sale, for service that enhances U.S. wheat value.

 Find the nearest USW office here.

-Private exporters of U.S. wheat also have representatives throughout the world, so buyers may also consider contacting them for additional information.
+Private exporters of U.S. wheat also have representatives worldwide, so buyers will also want to contact them for additional information.

 Other important resources include: